veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/icon.md

 When the page is loaded the value "iconname = home" will be name of the icon that will be displayed on the button.
 And "class = icon" is the name of the class that can be used to point in a styling sheet.

 ## Associated Attributes
-- **style:** Used to specify inline style.
-- **class:** It specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

 - **Iconname:** Specifies an icon that is displayed for the icon.
 Image path should be given or the image should be placed inside assets folder.

 ## Support